CircuitFlyer/circuitflyer.github.io/about.md

 ## About Me
 {: .text-center }

-*Who is CircuitFlyer?*  It's me, Paul Emmerson.
+*Who is CircuitFlyer?*  It's just me, Paul Emmerson.
 A retired old guy that loves to tinker, learn new things and fly control line model airplanes.
 No, I'm not an embedded systems engineer nor a great programmer.
 I'm not even a great stunt flyer.
 I just love to experiment and sometimes learn things the hard way.<br>

 Sharing what I have learned is my way of giving back to the hobby I enjoy.
 The intent of an open source project is to encourage other people to build upon and add to the project while continuing to share their efforts in the same manner.<br>